 After the initial outbreak of the spores, the marines discover a Queen and a hive at some of the air ventilation fans.
 She also developed an egg sac but rather than containing eggs, it actually contains a massive amount of the spores that she releases into the ventilation system, infecting the entire station.

 The spore is capable of transforming smaller creatures into aliens as well.
 In one instance, a transformed lemur is found in the artificial woodland on the station.
 It is even capable of transforming vegetation into something similar to the resin.
-The spore seems to take different lengths of time to transform different people, meaning there could be some natural defense to the transformation.
+The spore seems to take different lengths of time to transform different people, meaning there could be some natural defence to the transformation.
 It also appears people can be immune to the spore and its effects.

 Under a microscope, Xenomorph cells resemble the interior of the Derelict from Alien.